joy8023/forwry/README.md

-# Saturday is nice but not that special for us.
+# Sunday is nice but not that special for us.